 Quick Setup - Wireless

-The Internet settings have been completed , now please configure the wireless settin gs.

-Wireless Radio: Enable 🖌
+Wireless Radio: Enable

-Wireless Network Name: TP-LINK_130919 (Also called the SSID)
+Wireless Network Name: TP-LINK_0960A9 (Also called the SSID)

 Region: United States

-Warning: Ensure you select a correct country to c Incorrect settings may cause interferen
+Warning: Ensure you select a correct country to conform local law.
+Incorrect settings may cause interference.

 Wireless Security:

 0 Disable Security

-۲ WPA-PSK/WPA2-PSK
+۲ Enable Security(WPA-PSK/WPA2-PSK)

-Wireless Password: 12345670
+PSK Password: 12345670

-(You can enter ASCII characters betwee en 8 and 63 or Hexadecimal characters between 8 and 64.)
+(You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)

-0 No Change

-(use the current security settings.)
+0 No Change(Use the default wireless password on the bottom label)

 More Advanced Wireless Settings

 Back Next

-Figure 3-12 Quick Setup - Wireless
+Figure 3-11 Quick Setup - Wireless

-- > Wireless Radio Displays whether the wireless function is enabled or not. - Wireless Network Name Also called the SSID (Service Set Identification).
-Enter a value of up to 32 characters.
-The same name must be assigned to all wireless devices in your network.
-The default SSID is set to be TP-LINK_2.4GHz_XXXXXX.
+- Wireless Radio Enable or disable the wireless radio by choosing from the drop-down list. - Wireless Network Name Enter a value of up to 32 characters.
+The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXX (XXXXXX indicates the last unique six numbers of each router's MAC address).
 This value is case-sensitive.
 For example, TEST is NOT the same as test.

-Region - Select your region from the drop-down list.
+- Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the router can be used.
 It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+If your country or region is not listed, please contact your local government agency for assistance. - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the router without encryption.
+It is strongly recommended that you choose one of following options to enable security. - Enable Security (WPA-PSK/WPA2-PSK) Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.